DanNduati/Ceedling-embedded-tdd/README.md

 </center>

 ## <b>Description</b>
-Here's another ceedling TDD project and you are probably wondering why well this is me rethinking my previous TDD approach: writing tests for an application that you are already working on which turned out to be really difficult.
-So on this project ill be starting out with a small test project
+Here's another ceedling TDD repo in this one i take do things a bit differently to the previous TDD approach: writing tests for an application that you are already working on which turned out to be really difficult.
+So on this project ill be starting out with a small test project.

 ### Cycle
 1. Write a test, and watch it fail.
 2. Implement just enough code to make the test pass.